-How different would things be if your ecommerce business saw a 230% increase in revenue?
+How different would things be if your e-commerce business saw a 235% increase in revenue?

 Now, it’s worth noting that an increase in revenue from search traffic is a bit more notable than an increase in revenue from — say — Facebook ad traffic.
 The cost of ad spend when running Facebook ads cuts your profit margins.